Boost your tax savings by Bunching Deductions

-Boost your tax savings in 2018 by Bunching Deductions This year, should you want to improve your tax savings beyond the newest standard deduction, think about giving away some of your wealth.
+Boost your tax savings by Bunching Deductions This year, should you want to improve your tax savings beyond the newest standard deduction, think about giving away some of your wealth.

 The Tax Cuts and Jobs Act moved into effect on January 8th 2018, bringing with it a number of changes to the code.
 Included in these are an increase to the standard deduction (which almost doubles to $12,000 for singles and $24,000 for married people who file jointly), in addition to the removal of personal exemptions.

 About 49 million taxpayers, or 28 percent, currently itemize.
 As a result of higher standard deduction, fewer filers are likely to do so in the future.